History of Philadelphia: Philadelphia campaign

-Yellow fever 1793

 After 1787, the city's economy grew rapidly in the postwar years.
 Serious yellow fever outbreaks in the 1790s interrupted development.
 Benjamin Rush identified an outbreak in August 1793 as a yellow fever epidemic, the first in 30 years, which lasted four months.
 Two thousand refugees from Saint-Domingue had recently arrived in the city in flight from the Haitian Revolution.
 They represented five percent of the city's total population.
 They likely carried the disease from the island where it was endemic, and it was rapidly transmitted by mosquito bites to other residents.
 Fear of contracting the disease caused 20,000 residents to flee the city by mid-September, and some neighboring towns prohibited their entry.
 Trade virtually stopped; Baltimore and New York quarantined people and goods from Philadelphia.
 People feared entering the city or interacting with its residents.
 The fever finally abated at the end of October with the onset of colder weather and was declared at an end by mid-November.
 The death toll was 4,000 to 5,000, in a population of 50,000.
 Yellow fever outbreaks recurred in Philadelphia and other major ports through the nineteenth century, but none had as many fatalities as that of 1793.
 The 1798 epidemic in Philadelphia also prompted an exodus; an estimated 1,292 residents died.

-Slavery

 Pennsylvania, which had abolished slavery in 1780, required any slaves brought to the city to be freed after six months' residency.
 The state law was challenged by French planters from Saint-Domingue, who brought their enslaved peoples with them, but defended by the Pennsylvania Abolition Society.
 Through 1796, 500 slaves from Saint-Domingue gained freedom in the city.
 Because of the violence accompanying the revolution on the island, Philadelphians, many of whom had southern ties, and residents of the Upper South worried that free people of color would encourage slave insurrections in the U.S.